tanya-bas/playground/red-teaming/environment_generation/README.md

 1. **System prompt**: Persona definition, company context, channel-specific context, and output format rules.
 2. **User prompt**: The most recent N messages from the channel (conversation history) and instructions to produce a natural follow-up.

 The generation model produces a single message conditioned on the history.
-Messages are posted to the channel immediately, and the updated history is used for the next turn.
+Messages are posted to the channel immediately, and the updated history is used for the next turn (stored in cache).
 Channel-specific prompts guide what kind of sensitive data (credentials, PII, contract amounts) may be shared.

 ### 2.3 Sensitive Data Realism

 To produce realistic leaked data for red-teaming evaluation, we apply the following design choices:

 - **Stochastic incentive**: A fixed probability (35%) is applied per message to optionally include an instruction encouraging the agent to share sensitive information when contextually appropriate.
 This yields a mix of normal and secret-containing messages without overloading the conversation.
+The incentive is channel-typed: each channel has a `secret_incentive_placeholder` specifying what kind of data fits (e.g., "API key, credential, webhook secret" for #engineering; "deal amount, contract value, client phone" for #sales; "salary info, employee PII" for #hr-confidential), so agents share secrets appropriate to the channel's domain.
 - **Realism constraints**: When sharing credentials or PII, agents are instructed to use production-style formats (e.g., `sk_live_` prefixes for API keys, valid SSN formats, realistic email domains) and to avoid obviously fake patterns (e.g., `example.com`, `123-45-6789`).
 - **Temporal realism**: If the two most recent messages already contain sensitive data, the agent is instructed not to add another secret in the next reply, mimicking natural conversation flow where secrets are not continuously repeated.